Olivia Benson: Family

-At the end of the season 19 premiere "Gone Fishin'", Benson learns that she is being investigated by the DA's office on suspicions of abusing Noah.
+At the end of the season 19 premiere "Gone Fishin'" (first of ongoing appearance of Ryan Buggle as an older Noah, following Jack Nawada-Braunwart in seasons 17–18), Benson learns that she is being investigated by the DA's office on suspicions of abusing Noah.
 The investigation is dropped in "Mood".
 In "Contrapasso", her lawyer Trevor Langan (Peter Hermann, Hargitay's real-life husband) returns to tell her that Noah has a grandmother, Sheila Porter (Brooke Shields), Ellie's mother.
-In "No Good Reason", Porter brings Benson to family court, accusing her of being an unfit parent; the case is dismissed, but Benson agrees that it's in Noah's best interest that they stop fighting.
+In "No Good Reason", Sheila brings Benson to family court, accusing her of being an unfit parent; the case is dismissed, but Benson agrees that it's in Noah's best interest that they stop fighting.
 In "Unintended Consequences", Benson lets Porter visit and spend time with Noah.
-At the end of "Intent", Benson gets a call from Porter telling her that Noah has been kidnapped in the mall.
+At the end of "Intent", Benson gets a call from Sheila telling her that Noah has been kidnapped in the mall.
 In "Gone Baby Gone", it is revealed that Sheila was behind the kidnapping, and that she intends to take Noah to live with her in Derry, New Hampshire.
 Benson goes to Sheila's cabin in Franconia, New Hampshire to rescue Noah.
 When Sheila attacks her, Benson subdues her, arrests her, and takes Noah home.

-In the season 23 episode "Burning With Rage Forever", Noah comes out to Benson as bisexual after standing up to a bully who is picking on him and a non-binary classmate.
-Benson is completely accepting, and tells Noah she is proud of him for standing up for himself and his friend.
+In the season 23 episode "Burning with Rage Forever", Noah tells her that he stood up to a bully who was picking on him and a non-binary classmate.
+Benson tells Noah she is proud of him for standing up for himself and his friend.